From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Methodology

 \subsubsection{Task-Oriented App Exploration}

 While random exploration can capture many UI states, it overlooks UI semantics, often getting stuck on certain pages and failing to perform meaningful actions.
-Unfortunately, certain dark patterns only come to light during logical, sequential exploration of the app.
-Failing to do any of the steps can not lead to the final page that contains dark patterns.
-Furthermore, some routine tasks can be hotspots for some dark patterns.
+Unfortunately, certain DPs only come to light during logical, sequential exploration of the app.
+Failing to do any of the steps can not lead to the final page that contains DPs.
+Furthermore, some routine tasks can be hotspots for some DPs.
 Simply navigating to the notification settings page might unveil the ``Preselection'' tactic, where choices are made on behalf of the user without clear consent.
 Thus, task-oriented exploration, which mirrors human interaction, is essential.
-To this end, we harness the commonsense knowledge of large language models, i.e. GPT-4~\cite{openai2023gpt4}, for targeted app exploration.
+To this end, we harness the commonsense knowledge of large language models, i.e. GPT4~\cite{openai2023gpt4}, for targeted app exploration.

-To this end, we first define a set of common tasks and a feature-specific task.
-Then, given an app under test and the task, we (1) obtain and process the current UI's view hierarchy into text; (2) feed this to the LLM to get the next action; (3) perform the action on behalf of LLM and repeat Steps 1-3 until reaching the max step , or LLMs believe the task is finished.
+We first define a set of common tasks and a feature-specific task.
+Then, given an app under test and the task, we (1) obtain and process the current UI's view hierarchy into text; (2) feed this to the LLM and predict the next action for the current task; (3) perform the action on behalf of LLM and repeat Steps 1-3 until reaching the max step, or until the LLM determines that the task is complete.

 \textbf{Task Definitions.} We consider general tasks and feature-based tasks.
-The general tasks are common tasks that are prone to contain dark patterns~\cite{di2020ui}.
+The general tasks are common tasks that are prone to contain deceptive patterns~\cite{di2020ui}.
 For example, most apps should have notification setting page to control the way the app inform users.
 Therefore, by setting the task ``go to the setting page and turn off all notification'', we can check whether these notifications are enabled by default.
-Feature-based tasks focus on app-specific functionalities, initially targeting shopping features to reveal potential dark patterns.
+Feature-based tasks focus on app-specific functionalities, initially targeting shopping features to reveal potential DPs.
 The primary goal of task-oriented exploration is to delve into more UI states coherently, complementing the limitations of random exploration.
 Completing these tasks is secondary and inconsequential to the exploration process.
 Specifically, Table \ref{tab:tasks} summarizes the LLM-based task-oriented app tasks, their selection rationale in terms of potential deceptive patterns, and the corresponding task completion rates.